 Moroccan Cooking Class — Fes is renowned as the capital of Moroccan cooking.
 Learn about traditional recipes and enjoy Moroccan delights such as pastille, couscous, tagines and harira by signing up for a cooking class.
 Participants will take part in a guided trip to the local souk to buy fresh ingredients for the day.
 Culinary classes are suitable for all levels and range from single day classes to seven-day culinary adventures.
 We're big fans of Fes Cooking and Hakima's Cooking School.
 The latter also offers cooking tours and trips.

-Riad Hayati — This immaculate property in Marrakech was formerly an 18th century merchant’s home and has now been restored into a most charming riad.
-The property features a lovely courtyard with lemon and palm trees, plus four luxurious bedrooms (including three with fireplaces) and spacious tubs.
-Meanwhile, massages, chauffeurs and guides are all available on request, while meals are prepared by one of the city’s finest chefs.
-Ideal for a honeymoon, the riad turns quite romantic once the sun sets as candles and lanterns illuminate the courtyard and hallways.
+Riad Hayati — This immaculate property in Marrakech, once an 18th-century merchant’s home, has now been restored and transformed into a charming riad.
+The property features a lovely courtyard with lemon and palm trees, plus four luxurious bedrooms equipped with soaking tubs and fireplaces.
+Massages, chauffeurs, and guides are all available on request, while meals are prepared by a classically trained chef.
+Soak in the honeymoon vibes as the sun sets and candles and lanterns illuminate the courtyard and hallways.

 Les Trois Saveurs - Located at the boutique riad hotel La Maison Arabe in Marrakech, couples can indulge in excellent tagine — from lamb tagine (with saffron, ginger and caramelized oranges) to chicken tagine with sun-dried peaches.